Law SchoolMediation Clinic

 • become a Supporter but not actively mediate for the coming year

 Mediators must either be students on the LLM/MSc Mediation and Conflict Resolution at Strathclyde or have completed a minimum 40 hour mediation training programme.
 Mediators, although experienced and trained will be asked to observe at least 2 mediations in the first instance before being progressed to co-mediating for at least 5 cases.
-Mediators must then be observed by the Clinic Director (or other experienced member of the Clinic) before being able to act as Lead Mediator in the Clinic.
+Mediators must then be observed by an experienced member of the clinic before being able to act as Lead Mediator in the Clinic.
 Please note we are not accepting applications for mediators at the present time.
 We will review this regularly and update this page.